Language: EN

 arduino-paso-a-paso-interior

-On the other hand, some controllers have microstepping, a technique that consists of varying the intensity supplied to each of the coils.
-This way, we achieve step precisions from 1/16 to 1/32 of the motor’s nominal step.
-The maximum torque generated by a stepper motor is intermediate, generally higher than that of a DC and brushless motor, but lower than a DC motor with a gearbox or a servo.
+Stepper motors have total position and speed control.
+The precision depends on the motor’s step and the control mode used.
+Thus, we can control the stepper motor with activation in four steps or in eight.
+Activating in eight steps will achieve half of the nominal step.
+On the other hand, some controllers have microstepping, a technique that varies the intensity supplied to each coil.
+This way, step precision of 1/16 to 1/32 of the motor’s nominal step can be achieved.
+The maximum torque generated by a stepper motor is intermediate, generally higher than that of a DC motor and brushless, but lower than a DC motor with reducer or a servo.

 In the past, we could recycle stepper motors from machines such as scanners and printers, but they have progressively been replaced by DC motors.